data engineering

 How it started

 But its slowness bothered me.
 And I've already created a parser of sorts, the tcx-extract Python package, written in Zig.
 What could possibly go wrong?
-LookML is just slightly less neatly structured than xml, right?
+LookML is just slightly less neatly structured than XML, right?

 What is LookML